-- a.
-Riding bicycles, skateboards, hoverboards, roller blades, scooters, skates, etc. within any housing facility, including hallways and lobbies, is prohibited. - b.
+a.
+Riding bicycles/e-bike/micromobility devices, skateboards, hoverboards, roller blades, scooters, skates, etc. within any housing facility, including hallways and lobbies, is prohibited.

+- i.
+Residents may be charged for damages to carpets/flooring caused by unauthorized device use in buildings. - b.
 Playing any physical sports/games in a common area (lounge, lobby, hallway) is prohibited.
 This includes, but is not limited to, the use of Frisbees, balls, water guns, darts, bicycles, skateboards, or inappropriate use of a laser pointer.